 Keep in mind that test prep doesn’t mean learning new material.
 It means getting familiar with how the test words questions, and what they are looking for in the answers.
 To that end, test prep is going to be important to some extent regardless of the curriculum.

-What might preparation look like?
+What might preparation with Saxon and the SAT look like?
 For most students, it’s quite simple.
 And for almost everyone, it certainly does NOT have to mean an expensive and time-consuming test preparation course.

 The College Board itself has made available–for free–what it calls the best preparation for its tests.
 You can get started here.